demisto/content/Packs/FeedAutofocus/Integrations/FeedAutofocus/FeedAutofocus_description.md

 ## AutoFocus Feed
-Gets Daily Threat Feed and Custom feeds from AutoFocus.
+Gets Custom feeds from AutoFocus.
+The Daily Feed is deprecated and can be set using AutoFocus Daily Feed.

 For more information see the [AutoFocus documentation](https://docs.paloaltonetworks.com/autofocus/autofocus-admin/autofocus-feeds.html).